learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

   title: III.
 Research Ethics
   slug: iii-research-ethics
 quiz:
-- !Structured
-  question: "1.\tWhat is the primary issue your book discusses regarding ethical issues in research on vaccines and autism? "
+- question: "1.\tWhat is the primary issue your book discusses regarding ethical issues in research on vaccines and autism? "
   answers:
   - answer: "a.\tExperimenting with vaccines is unethical because of the harm they cause"
     correct: false